Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Introduction

 \subsection{Biharmonic NLS equation}

-As mentioned in the beginning of this introduction 4NLS equation or biharmonic NLS equation
+As mentioned in the beginning of this introduction, 4NLS equation or biharmonic NLS equation

-have been introduced by Karpman \cite{Karpman} and Karpman and Shagalov \cite{KarSha} to take into account the role of small fourth-order dispersion terms in the propagation of intense laser beams in a bulk medium with Kerr nonlinearity.
-Huo and Jia \cite{HuoJia} studied the Cauchy problem of one-dimensional fourth-order nonlinear Schr\"odinger equation.
+was introduced by Karpman \cite{Karpman} and Karpman and Shagalov \cite{KarSha}.
+Huo and Jia \cite{HuoJia} studied the Cauchy problem of one-dimensional fourth-order nonlinear Schr\"odinger equation related to the vortex filament.
 They proved the local well-posedness for initial data in $H^s(\mathbb{R})$ for $s\geq\frac{1}{2}$ by using the Fourier restriction norm method under certain coefficient condition.
-Concerning to local well-posedness of the nonlinear fourth order Schr\"odinger equations, we cite \cite{Hao,Seg}.
-With respect of the global well-posedness, in one dimensional case with some restriction in the initial data for various nonlinearities, we infer \cite{Hay,Hay1,Hay2,Hay3} and, finally, for the study of the n-dimensional, the reader can see \cite{Beno,Beno1}.
+Concerning local well-posedness of the nonlinear fourth order Schr\"odinger equations, we cite \cite{Hao,Seg}.
+With respect of the global well-posedness, in one dimensional case with some restriction in the initial data for various nonlinearities, we infer \cite{Hay,Hay1,Hay2,Hay3} and, finally, for the study $n$-dimensional case the reader can see \cite{Beno,Beno1}.